SPANISH WINE, GOURMET CUISINE AND CULTURAL EXPERIENCE

 The only grape grown here is Hondarrabi Zuri a white grape that was brought to this region from the northeast of Europe during the middle-ages.
 Other producers in this region use other grapes in a blend to give nuances to the wine, but Katxina uses only this one grape.
 The secret to the wonderfully well balanced wine comes from the different vineyard styles and hillside locations that add subtle character that makes this wine so enjoyable.
 Only one wine is produced here and it is 100% Hondarrabi Zuri.

-WINE TASTING INCLUDED – LUNCH ON YOUR OWN
+WINE TASTING INCLUDED – LUNCH AT THE WORLD FAMOUS KATXINA GRILL -

-SEPTEMBER 21st (Monday) - After breakfast you will be able to don your “chef’s hat” as we travel to a “Txoko” in San Sebastian and participate in a gastronomical class which will include a delicious lunch that you can help prepare.
+SEPTEMBER 21st (Monday) - After breakfast you will be able to don your “chef’s hat” as we travel to Ni Neu Restaurant in San Sebastian for a Tapas preparation class which will include a delicious lunch at the conclusion of the class.